skjohansen/playground-qy4r63yi/markdowns/fluentapi.md

 # Fluent API

-A fluent API is a sequence of chained function calls, often arranged in a way that reads like an English sentence, then that’s a fluent API:
+A fluent API is a sequence of chained function calls, often arranged in a way that reads like an English sentence:

 ```C#
 someObject.ShouldNotifyFor(x => x.FirstName).And(x => x.FullName).When(x => x.FirstName = "Floyd");
 ```

 Fluent API is a design pattern.
-The pattern was first described by Martin Fowler in his article on [Fluent Interface](https://martinfowler.com/bliki/FluentInterface.html), and the main idea is to make code which is readable to ordinary written prose.
+The pattern was initially described by Martin Fowler in his article on [Fluent Interface](https://martinfowler.com/bliki/FluentInterface.html), and the main idea is to make code which is readable to ordinary written prose.

 The code build on the design [Builder design pattern](https://refactoring.guru/design-patterns/builder).
 And as the reader notice in the code example above make the code an extensive use of lambda expressions, which is quite normal for Fluent API .